armory/documentation/_install_guide/packer.md

 If your app is using zip, tarballs or you'll need some customization, you'll need to create a new packer script.
 See [Rosco/Baking Configuration](https://docs.armory.io/admin-guides/rosco/#rosco-baking-configuration) for steps on how to do this.

 # Where the packer scripts are stored
 - On a spinnaker instance: `/opt/spinnaker/config/packer/`
 - In the configuration repo: [`spinnaker-config/deb-config/spinnaker/config/packer/`](https://github.com/Armory/spinnaker-config-deb/tree/master/deb-config/spinnaker/config/packer)

-# Using the packer script
+# Using and Validating Your Packer Script
 Spinnaker can send pipeline variables such as `repository` to the packer script by adding it in the extended attributes.
 Some attributes are already included depending on the **Base OS**.
 ![example](https://cl.ly/41113D0o1h3x/Screen%20Shot%202017-09-05%20at%204.34.58%20PM.png)